craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes April 28 22.md

 The Kalix Trogs, the Servitors, and the Ootool Hivemind live in tri-symboitic harmony here.

-Amashod is likely to notice the Whitimore Lookout that walks the three central portions of Ootool if she
+Amashod may notice the Whitimore Lookout that walks the three central portions of Ootool.

-I kinda don't know whats gonna happen next.